JimmyDef/react-simple-modal-jimmydef/README.md

 The component uses CSS modules for styling.
 The following CSS classes are available for customization:

-- `overlay`: Styles for the modal overlay.
+- `rsmj_Overlay`: Styles for the modal overlay.
-- `content`: Styles for the modal content.
+- `rsmj_Modal`: Styles for the modal content.
+- `rsmj_Title`: Styles for the modal title.
-- `childrenSection`: Styles for the section containing the children content.
+- `rsmj_ChildrenSection`: Styles for the section containing the children content.
-- `buttonSection`: Styles for the section containing the buttons.
+- `rsmj_ButtonSection`: Styles for the section containing the buttons.
-- `confirmButton`: Styles for the confirm button.
+- `rsmj_ConfirmButton`: Styles for the confirm button.
-- `closeButton`: Styles for the close button.
+- `rsmj_CancelButton`: Styles for the cancel button.
-- `crossButton`: Styles for the cross button.
+- `rsmj_CloseButton`: Styles for the close button.
-- `closeButtonIcon`: Styles for the cross button icon.
+- `rsmj_CloseButtonIcon`: Styles for the close button icon.

 ### Accessibility